JupiterOne-Archives/graph-cisco-umbrella/docs/jupiterone.md

 ## How it Works

-- JupiterOne periodically networks, domains, destinations, users, and discovered applications from Cisco Umbrella to update the graph.
+- JupiterOne periodically ingests networks, domains, destinations, users, and discovered applications from Cisco Umbrella to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when JupiterOne graph changes, or leverage